Ondsel-Development/website/blog/2023-05-30/githubissues.md

 ---
 slug: better-github-issues
 title: What does it mean that my GitHub project has 900 open issues?
+description: "Issue creation should be the start of a conversation to result in meaningful change, and maintainers can play a more significant role to get us there."
 authors:
   - name: Brad Collette
     title: Ondsel Core Team